 In order to keep your knee joints healthy and 100 % usable in the long term, you should bear a few important things in mind during everyday life.

 Healthy legs with strong, stretched muscles, ligaments and fasciae are less prone to pain.
-Regularly train the co-ordination of your legs and your leg muscles with the exercises from this brochure or other sports that are gentle on the knees.
+Regularly train the co-ordination of your legs and your leg muscles with sports that are gentle on the knees.

 Movement vs strain